SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/SRM/The_Resources_module/Configuring_pools_of_resources.md

 1. In the dialog box, fill in the name of the resource property you wish to define.

-1. If you wish to restrict the possible values for the property, there are two possibilities:
+1. To restrict the possible values for the property, there are two possibilities:

    - Select *Regex pattern* and specify a regular expression that the property in question must match.

    - Select *Value list*, and, for each possible value for the property, click the *Add value* button and specify the value.

+   > [!NOTE]
+   > From DataMiner 10.3.7/10.3.0[CU4], you can save a resource property without specifying a value for that property.

 ## Adding resources to a pool